HIV can be diagnosed through blood or saliva testing. Tests include:

 What you can do

-Before your appointment, consider answering these questions and take them to your doctor's visit:
+Before your appointment, think about the answers to these questions and take them to your appointment:

 - How do you think you were exposed to HIV?

 - What are your symptoms?

 - Do you have risk factors, such as having sex without protection or shooting illicit drugs?